karencfisher/exquisite-corpse/README.md

 These are available to edit for your experimentation, if you like.

-**instructions.txt** - the prompting for ChatGPT to instruct it to play its role in the collaboration.
+**instructions.txt** - the prompt for ChatGPT to instruct it to play its role in the collaboration.

 **gpt_config.json** - Paramaters for the language model.
 Such as temperature or maximum expected output in tokens.